medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 Kafka is able to detect that a Broker in a Cluster is no longer available, because Kafka brokers exchange health check messages between each other.

-When this happens, Kafka will perform a Leader Election considering the remainer brokers.
+When this happens, Kafka will perform a Leader Election considering the remainder brokers.
 For each partition that was a Leader in the missing broker, Kafka will elect a new Leader of that partition in a different (live) broker.
-That way, partitions are still available to the clients.
+That way, partitions are still available to the clients (since only leaders interact with client, as previous mentioned).

-For instance, considering the Figure 9, let's assume that Broker `1` is down.
-The result can be seen in Figure 10 (*with side effects in green*):
+For instance, considering the Figure above, let's assume that Broker `1` is down.
+The result can be seen in Figure below (*with side effects in green*):

 ![](/assets/img/blog/kafka/kafka-cluster-broker-partitions-goes-down.png)

-Figure 10: Replication of data when a broker goes down.
+Figure: Replication of data when a broker goes down.
 {:.figcaption}

 In summary, what happens is the following: